TyagiNikhil7/E-Commerce/README.md

 # E-Commerce
-A Best platform to by elctronic devices
+A Best platform to by electronic devices